Package eremitalpa

 def grouped_sample(population, n, key=None)

-Randomly sample a population taking at most n elements from each group.
+Randomly samples a population, taking at most n elements from each group.

 Args